Home » Travel Information

 Telephone Code

-The international dialling code for Lanzarote is 0034.
+The international dialing code for Lanzarote is 0034.
 To call the UK from the island, you will need to put 0044 in front of the number and drop the first 0.
 For calls to Ireland, it is 00353.

 Time